humdrum-tools/humdrum-documentation/guide/ch09/index.md

 *metacharacters.* Metacharacters are used to specify various operations, and so are not interpreted as their literal selves.
 The simplest regular expression metacharacter is the period (`.`).
-The period matches *any single character* \-- including spaces, tabs, and other ASCII characters.
+The period matches *any single character* &mdash; including spaces, tabs, and other ASCII characters.
 For example, the pattern:

 ``